remarkjs/remark-validate-links/readme.md

 *   `node.data.id` — Used, in the future, by other tools to signal unique identifiers on nodes

+## Security

+`remark-validate-links`, in Node, accesses the file system based on user content, and this may be dangerous.
+In Node `git remote` and `git rev-parse` also runs for processed files.

+The tree is not modified, so there are no openings for [cross-site scripting (XSS)][xss] attacks.

 ## Related

 *   [`remark-lint`][remark-lint] — Markdown code style linter